snubwoody/wakunguma.com/src/pages/blog/macros.md

 [compile time checks](https://github.com/launchbadge/sqlx?tab=readme-ov-file#compile-time-verification) which sends the query do the database at compile time to check for validity.
 If it compiles it valid.
 This has led to some cautions regarding what macros should and shouldn't be able to do, and there have been ideas to
 [sand box](https://internals.rust-lang.org/t/pre-rfc-sandboxed-deterministic-reproducible-efficient-wasm-compilation-of-proc-macros/19359) proc macros to limit the things they can do.
+Technically any crate can run any arbitrary code when you have it as a dependency, however you sign that agreement when you actually run the executable, proc macros on the other hand, run by default.

 ### DSL
 Another issue is Domain Specific Languages which feel like another language on top of rust.